Queen Katharine Academy

 The topics covered are Starfish, Fragments and Insects

 The Art Department offers students the opportunity to study Fine Art at A-level.

-At AS level students must also prepare for, and sit, a 10 hour examination which accounts for 100 %.
+At AS level students must also prepare for 100 % Coursework.
 At A2 students choose and develop a personal topic supported by a 3000 word written study: this accounts for 60% of their course.
 A 15 hour examination takes place in May and this accounts for 40% of their final marks.

 The courses build upon the work done in GCSE but at a much higher level.
 Students are expected to be self-motivated enough to work independently in the sixth form art studio during and after school.
 They must have an inquisitive mind and want to explore ideas and problems posed by the visual world around them.

 - Develop – Convincingly communicate evidence of an inventive development of ideas through investigations; perceptively analyse objects, images and artefacts.
 Demonstrate evidence of a mature understanding of purpose, meanings and their related context.
 Quality of language communicates ideas and development with perceptive analysis.